How Old is a Classic Car?

 However, collector cars and classics tend to appreciate with age.
 You want to insure the car for more than it’s worth to cover future appreciation, not what it’s worth today.
 Alternatives include declared value or stated value, where the vehicle owner states the price and insures it at that value, a standard policy may not.
 Another option is agreed value, where the owner and insurer negotiate for a value that both can live with.

 No matter which option you choose, it’s important to read the fine print.
 Insurance companies frequently try to add disclaimers allowing them to pay either stated value or actual cash value, whichever is less.
 Watch out for this.
 Ask directly whether the agreed value or stated value policy is guaranteed to pay at that value.
 Ask to see the specific clause that says so.
 If it’s not in writing, it’s not guaranteed.

 Who Sells Classic Car Insurance?

-Most of those large and well known insurance companies you’re already familiar with do sell specialized policies for classic, muscle and other collector cars, but you have to specifically ask for them.
+Most of those large and well known antique car insurance companies you’re already familiar with do sell specialized policies for classic, muscle and other collector cars, but you have to specifically ask for them.
 Generally, these are the main companies you have to watch out for with the disclaimers mentioned above.
 However, there are plenty of insurers that specialize in vintage cars, specialty vehicles and collector cars.
 It always pays to shop around and also check with your local car clubs.
 Some have restrictions on age, type of registration, driving record, whether it’s a daily driver, a garage for the vehicle and other requirements.
 Here are just a few.

 Ways to Save Money on Insurance for Classics

 Some of the easiest ways to cut down on the cost of insuring your vintage car are special policies for some car clubs, mileage restrictions, driving history or background of the owner, keeping it in a secure garage and installing alarm and tracking systems on the car.
 Finding a specialty insurance company is pretty easy and even companies like State Farm have policies as well.